 Talc is a natural mineral—the softest mineral on record—and is used in everything from paints to textiles to drugs to, you guessed it, cosmetics.
 "But in cosmetics, specifically, we look for suppliers that mine it in its purest form," explains Casale.
 The naturally occurring mineral is extracted from open-pit mines in the U.S. and around the world.
 "It's milled down very easily, and it's used as an expender in our repertoire."
 In other words, it's a dilutant that's paired with pigment for the desired effect.
 "If you take some of that pigment, and you put it on your hand, it's intense.
 You have to dilute it.
 You can't sell it that concentrated.
 Talc is the dilutant."

-"I've been using talc since I started," admits Casale, who also co-founded MAC.
-"30 years ago, that's what everybody used."
+Casale, who also co-founded MAC, has been using talc since he started in the industry.
+"Thirty years ago, that's what everybody used," he says.
 When he was formulating MAC's Studio Fix powder foundation, still one of its best sellers, Casale used talc.
 "The problem with talc, as I learn more and more and have more experience with it, is that if you put talc on your hand by itself and rub it in, it never really disappears.
 You have a white, chalky stain on your hand."
 When Casale first started in the cosmetics industry, "people liked that dry powder look," he recalls.
 "Today it's natural glow—they want it to look natural, they don't want it to look covered up.
 You want your beauty to come through your makeup."

 So when Casale reformulated everything in the Cover FX line five years ago, "I put my foot down and said we're not using talc.
 It's too chalky."
 Instead, Casale opted for ultra-fine mica.
 The mineral is similar to talc but is used to create the frost in your lipstick or eye shadow.
 When you break down mica, it breaks down flat—like a mirror—so, depending on the particle size, you can go from club glitter to frosty to illuminating to just glowy.
 "When you rub mica into your skin pure, it disappears," describes Casale.
 "So now, when I'm formulating, I can dilute the color, but it won't create a chalky finish on your skin.
 My decision [to ditch talc] wasn't made for safety concerns—that came later."

 Talc started becoming controversial when Johnson & Johnson was ordered to pay $72 million in damages to the family of a woman who died from ovarian cancer after 35 years of using talcum powder for feminine hygiene.
 More cases are looming, yet there's no definitive answer as to whether talc can be harmful in cosmetics, and most brands continue to use the mineral to this day.
-According to the American Cancer Society, talc is not a known carcinogen, and while asbestos-contaminated talc is a danger for talc miners or other workers who come in contact with natural talc fibers, it is not a concern for cosmetics.
+According to the American Cancer Society, while talc is a danger for talc miners or other workers who come in contact with natural, asbestos-contaminated talc fibers, it has not been established as a concern for cosmetics.

-So while Casale has reformulated everything at Cover FX to be 100% free of talc, his reasons were aesthetic, as currently no increased risk of lung cancer has been reported with the use of cosmetic talcum powder—a fear when foundations and setting powders might be breathed in with the application.
+Casale has reformulated everything at Cover FX to be 100% free of talc.
 When Casale focuses on the safety of the ingredients in his formulations, he considers the toxicity.
 "I created a policy that we will not formulate any product that has a high toxicity," he says.
 He refers to the EWG Skin Database, which exists online and as an app, where dermatologists and toxicologists rate the toxicity of products on the market.
 With the exception of sunscreen and salicylic acid to treat acne, which are active ingredients that rank higher, everything Casale uses in his formulations is in the safe zone.